23 Things College Students Waste Money On (And What To Do Instead)

 Paying for storage when you have unused free tiers across three accounts is just disorganization with a monthly fee.

 Cheaper swap: consolidate your files into one free plan first.
-Only pay when you genuinely run out of room.
+Only pay when you run out of room.

 13. The newest phone every cycle